Out-of-Province & Out-of-Country Laboratory or Genetic Test Funding Request

 • The patient's personal health number (PHN) is invalid or inactive at the time the application is submitted

-• You have not submitted other required documentation (e.g. consult note, previous test result, etc.)
+• Required documentation has not been submitted (e.g. consult note, previous test result, etc.)

 • The application is illegible or incomplete

-If the patient's presentation does not meet the funding guidelines or the application has not demonstrated how it meets the guidelines, we may deny funding.
+If the patient's presentation does not meet the funding guidelines or the application has not demonstrated how it meets the guidelines, funding will be denied.
 Refer to the Guidelines (PDF) for further details.

-We will identify the reasons for denying funding in the decision letter.
+The reasons for denying funding will be provided in the decision letter.
 Please read the decision letter in its entirety.

-An appeal must contain new information that was not available or provided at the time of the initial application.
+An appeal references a denied application and MUST address the reasons for denial and may contain new information that was not available or provided at the time of the initial application.

 Appeal reviews require additional time to adjudicate and the program does not process appeals in the same timeframe as new applications.

-The program could potentially deny appeals containing no new information, with no further comment.
-The program may place restrictions on the number of times an application can be appealed if the new information received still does not meet funding criteria and/or sufficient time has not passed to evolve the guidelines further to reflect new evidence and knowledge.
-We will indicate this on the decision letter.
-Guideline development is a dynamic process and the program will update the published guidelines as they evolve.
+The program could potentially deny appeals which do not address the reason for denial with no further comment.
+The program may place restrictions on the number of times an application can be appealed if the new information received still does not meet funding criteria.

 Sample collection and testing